Detachment of a rigid flat punch from a viscoelastic material: Introduction

-where $V_{ref}=\left( ka_{T}^{n}\right) ^{-1}$ and $k,n$ are constants with $0<n<1$ and $a_{T}$ is the WLF factor to translate viscoelastic modulus results at various temperatures $T$ \cite{Williams}.
-This is known generally as the Gent-Schultz \textquotedblleft empirical law" \cite{GentSchultz}, and is widely adopted even to different geometries, although the constants may depend on geometry (in peeling itself, there is certainly an effect of the angle of peeling).
+{Equation (\ref{wvisco}) is known} as the Gent-Schultz \textquotedblleft empirical law" \cite{GentSchultz}, and is widely adopted even to different geometries, although the constants may depend on geometry (in peeling itself, there is certainly an effect of the angle of peeling).
 Notice that in this form there is no indication about the maximum enhancement, although the connection to the WLF factor indicates a link with elastic modulus whose increase has clear limits.
-However, peeling experiments such as Gent and Petrich \cite{gentpetrich} showed a maximum in peel force followed by a decrease in an unstable regime and stick-slip, for which alternative empirical functions could be used for $\frac{\Delta\gamma\left( V\right) }{\Delta\gamma_{0}}$.
+However, peeling experiments such as Gent and Petrich \cite{gentpetrich} showed a maximum in peel force followed by a decrease in an unstable regime and stick-slip. {It is remarkable that peeling experiments are still not entirely understood: in a peeling geometry of a viscoelastic tape it would seem that speed-dependence of the load of typical $90^\circ$ angles would be precluded in a rate-independent cohesive stress model (see a detailed recent study in \cite{Ceglie}) like the present model or the Knauss-Schapery or de Gennes-Persson-Brener theories we are discussing in the present paper, yet it is clearly observed.
+The case of viscoelastic peeling seems to require rate-dependence in the cohesive (or the cut-off) stress.}

 From a more fundamental perspective, the need of Cohesive Zone Model (CZM) formulations to describe the crack propagation in viscoelastic media was evident in the 1970's \cite{Rice,Graham,Schapery,SchaperyII,Knauss}.
 Knauss-Schapery showed that when the stress field is well defined by an \textquotedblleft applied" stress intensity factor $K_{A}$, the speed of propagation was defined by a generalized Irwin equation which for pure mode I reads